PLSysSec/lio/lio/examples/dclabels.md

 fillIn msg = error $ "Missing: " ++ msg
 ```

-### Current label and DC labels

-We're going to look at how the current label with DC labels interacts with reads and writes without privileges.
-Since reference are conceptually the simplest objects we can read and write to, our examples will revolve around them.

-First, however, we are going to define the initial LIO state that we'll use in the next several examples:
+The initial LIO state that we will use in the next several examples is:

 ```active-haskell
 :requires=main